Might and Magic: Plot

-Although most of the gameplay reflects a distinctly fantasy genre, the overarching plot of the first nine games has something of a science fiction background.
-The series is set in a fictional galaxy as part of an alternative universe, where planets are overseen by a powerful race of space travelers known as Ancients who seeded them with humans, elves, dwarves and others.
+Although most of the gameplay reflects a distinctly fantasy genre, the overarching plot of the first nine games has a science fiction background.
+The series is set in a fictional galaxy as part of an alternative universe, where planets are overseen by a powerful race of space travelers known as Ancients who seeded them with humans, elves, dwarves, goblins and others.
 In each of the games, a party of characters fights monsters and completes quests on one of these planets, until they eventually become involved in the affairs of the Ancients.
-Might and Magic could as such be considered an example of science fantasy.
+As such, Might and Magic is an example of science fantasy.

 The producer of the series was Jon Van Caneghem.
 Van Caneghem has stated in interview that the Might and Magic setting is inspired by his love for both science fiction and fantasy.
 He cites The Twilight Zone and the Star Trek episode For the World is Hollow and I Have Touched the Sky as having inspired Might and Magic lore.

-The first five games in the series concern the renegade guardian of the planet Terra, named Sheltem, who becomes irrevocably corrupted, developing a penchant for throwing planets into their suns.
-Sheltem establishes himself on a series of flat worlds known as nacelles (which are implied to be giant spaceships) and Corak, a second guardian and creation of the Ancients, with the assistance of the player characters, pursues him across the Void.
-Eventually both Corak and Sheltem are destroyed in a climactic battle on the nacelle of Xeen.
+The first five games in the series concern the renegade android Sheltem created by the Ancients to be the Guardian of the planet Terra, who becomes irrevocably corrupted, developing a penchant for throwing worlds into suns to sabotage the Ancients' Great Experiment, as his faulty programming views them as a threat to Terra.
+Sheltem establishes himself on a series of flat worlds known as nacelles (which are carried inside giant spaceships) and Corak, a second Guardian and creation of the Ancients, pursues him across the Void with the assistance of the player characters.
+Eventually both Corak and Sheltem are destroyed in a climactic battle on the nacelle world of Xeen.